ramosw1993/readME-Gen/ReadMe.md

 [Tests](#tests)
 ## Installation

-Github is needed to access this readme generator.
+C console is required for the prompts.

 ## Usage
-Follow the prompts in the console.
+Follow the prompts.

 ## Credits
-NPM and NodeJs
+NPM and JavaScript.

 ## License
 Apache License 2.0